 [Attorney], Esq.

 Attorney for [Client]

-SUPREME COURT OF THE STATE OF NEW YORK COUNTY OF THE BRONX, CRIMINAL DIVISION PART
+SUPREME COURT OF THE STATE OF NEW YO COUNTY OF THE BRONX, CRIMINAL DIVISION

+THE PEOPLE OF THE STATE OF NEW YORK

-Affirmation of Service by E-mail
+-against- Affirmation of Service by E-mail

-[CLIENT NAME],
+[CLIENT NAME], IND.
+No

-IND.
-NO.

 Defendant

 I, [ATTORNEY NAME], an attorney duly admitted to practice law in the State of New York, under penalty of perjury and pursuant to Rule 2106 of the CPLR, hereby affirm that the following statements are true, except those based upon information and belief, which I believe to be true: